muratk5n/thirdwave/en/README.md

 ---

-H2 View: A pre-feasibility study has been announced that will assess the viability to produce and transport green hydrogen in Western Australia, using existing pipelines.
+H2 View: "A pre-feasibility study has been announced that will assess the viability to produce and transport green hydrogen in Western Australia, using existing pipelines"

 ---